scotchapman/coding-test/README.md

 Coding Exercise

 This repo is a very basic setup for a node full stack web application.
 It has been bootstrapped with create-react-app and material-ui for the client-side js library.
 A simple api server with express.js that reads a static json file is also setup.
+View `./sample.json ` to see what the data structures looks like.

 Fertilizer App:
 The application renders a list of 10 fertilizer products that a customer could order.
 On render the products list is loaded via an API call and render on the page.
 There is an "Order" button on each row that sends a request to the api and decreases the quantity of that product.